What is Leverage in Crypto Trading? A Complete Guide

-Imagine turning $100 into $10,000 overnight—sounds thrilling, right?
+Imagine turning $100 into $10,000 overnight, sounds thrilling, right?

-Crypto leverage trading makes it possible; it allows traders to borrow funds to increase their position size, offering the potential for higher profits but also greater risks.
-While professional traders leverage positions to amplify their earnings, newcomers must understand the complexities before diving in.
+Crypto leverage trading makes it possible; it allows traders to borrow funds to increase their position size, offering the potential for higher profits but also greater risks for anyone who wants to trade crypto with leverage.

 In the world of cryptocurrency, leverage is a powerful tool that can magnify both profits and losses.
 By borrowing funds to amplify position sizes, traders can capitalize on small price movements.
 However, just as gains multiply, so do losses.